BobEvans/stratarx/README.md

 stratarx
 ========

-Examples for Strata RX workshop
+Examples for the Strata RX workshop: Building the next 700 mood trackers